August 1 – August 4, 2022 – Camp dates

 Opportunities for Building Fellowship and Mutual Understanding

 The Baltimore and Dakota Presbytery participants have many opportunities for fellowship during the week.
 The Baltimore and Upper Sioux campers find many times during the week to play sports and hang out together at the Upper Sioux Community Center.
 An intergenerational kickball game and pizza dinner was one of the highlights of the 2019 camp season.
-Upper Sioux youth and Baltimore youth have also enjoyed a movie night and sleep over in past camp seasons.
-We worship at the Pejuhutazizi Presbyterian Church, believed to be the longest continuously operated Presbyterian Church west of the Mississippi River.
+On Sunday we worship at the Pejuhutazizi Presbyterian Church, believed to be the longest continuously operated Presbyterian Church west of the Mississippi River.
 In the evenings Upper Sioux elders and other members of the community speak about their art, other cultural practices and history.
 Community members also drop by for dinner and to chat.

 Pejuhutazizi Family Learning Camp offers a family experience where entire families are invited to participate as either campers or volunteers.
 We are seeking 20 volunteers and 4 to 6 campers for the PFLC camp.
 Volunteers will be comprised of a mixture of high school and college students, parents, and other adults of all ages.
 Camp staff must have finished 9th grade by the end of the school year.

 Some background with children is helpful as camp staff members need to be comfortable around children and interested in forming relationships with the campers and their families.